 The most popular unit of the National Park system is one of America's great road trips.
 The High Country portion of the high road-where the Parkway was started and completed-is arguably the scenic apex of the experience.
 Check out our Ultimate Parkway Guide.
 Open year-round, but can be closed by snow.

 The world's only privately owned International Biosphere Reserve is non-profit preservation at its loftiest.
 A spectacular drive takes visitors to the wheelchair-accessible Mile-High Swinging Bridge, thousands of feet above the Carolina Piedmont.
 A world-class nature museum, interpretive programs, and Environmental Habitats for deer, bears, cougars, and otters offer outdoor education and entertainment.
-There's a brand-new, state-of-the-art eagle aviary for 2013.
+There's a new, state-of-the-art eagle aviary.
 Awesome trails lead to high adventure in adjacent Grandfather Mountain State Park.
 Open all year.

 This renowned outdoor drama in Boone tells the tale of Daniel Boone's adventures in the High Country and the little known, pivotal role local pioneers played in winning the American Revolution at the Battle of Kings Mountain.
 Horn in the West is one of the nation's most historic outdoor dramas.
 Don't miss adjoining attractions.
 Hickory Ridge Living History Museum is a wonderfully interpreted classic collection of 18th and 19th century log cabins.
 The Daniel Boone Native Gardens showcases the High Country's world-class biodiversity.
 If you're searching for history in the High Country don't miss our History Travels and Tours feature.